-Securities Law Information.
+Securities Law Information .
 The Restricted Stock Units Award is being made to the Participant pursuant to the "Qualifying Person" exemption under section 273(1)(f) of the Singapore Securities and Futures Act (Chapter 289, 2006 Ed.) ("SFA") and is not made to the Participant with a view to the Shares being subsequently offered for sale to any other party.
 The Plan has not been lodged or registered as a prospectus with the Monetary Authority of Singapore.
 The Participant should note that the Restricted Stock Units Award is subject to section 257 of the SFA, and the Participant will not be able to make any subsequent sale in Singapore, or any offer of such subsequent sale of the Shares underlying the Restricted Stock Units, unless such sale or offer in Singapore is made pursuant to the exemptions under Part XIII Division (1) Subdivision (4) (other than section 280) of the SFA.

 Director Notification Obligation.
 If the Participant is a director, associate director or shadow director of a Subsidiary or Affiliate of the Company in Singapore, the Participant is subject to certain notification requirements under the Singapore Companies Act.
-Among these requirements is an obligation to notify the Singaporean Subsidiary or Affiliate in writing when the Participant receives an interest (e.g., Restricted Stock Units, Shares) in the Company or any Subsidiary or Affiliate (including when the Participant sell shares acquired through the vesting of the Participant's Restricted Stock Units).
+Among these requirements is an obligation to notify the Singaporean Subsidiary or Affiliate in writing when the Participant receives an interest (e.g., Restricted Stock Units, Shares) in the Company or any Subsidiary or Affiliate.
+In addition, the Participant must notify the Singapore Subsidiary or Affiliate when the Participant sells Shares of the Company or any Subsidiary or Affiliate (including when the Participant sell shares acquired through the vesting of the Participant's Restricted Stock Units).
 These notifications must be made within two business days of acquiring or disposing of any interest in the Company or any Subsidiary or Affiliate.
 In addition, a notification must be made of the Participant's interests in the Company or any Subsidiary or Affiliate within two business days of becoming a director.